-In my self-awareness journey in 2019, I discovered the importance of doing ‘Shadow Work’ in helping to bring out your authentic self, which ultimately leads you to a happier life.
-I read a few books, done a bit of research and started with writing some Forgiveness Letters, see previous post My Shadow Work: Forgiveness Letters.
+During my self-awareness journey in 2019, I discovered the importance of doing ‘Shadow Work’ in helping to bring out your authentic self, which ultimately leads you to a happier life.
+I read a few books, did a bit of research and started my shadow work by writing some Forgiveness Letters, see previous post My Shadow Work: Forgiveness Letters.
 I found the concept of shadow work made sense, however, doing the work was far more complex.
 Whilst I found writing the Forgiveness letters extremely helpful in helping to let go of past resentment.
 I have since discovered that I jumped the gun in attempting shadow work first, as I had not completed inner child work.

-I will go through the work I have done so far with my Therapist, including some Therapists that were just not right for me.
-I did get a bit frustrated finding the right therapist for me, I felt like I wasted not only my time but money also, but looking back the Therapist I am currently working with was worth the wait.
+I will go through the work I have undertaken so far with my Therapist, including some Therapists that were just not right for me.
+It did get a bit frustrating finding the right therapist for me.
+I felt like I wasted not only my time but money, but looking back, the Therapist I am currently working with was worth the wait.

-After trying 3 different Therapists to help me with my inner child work, I finally found one that I connected with, in fact within a 30 minute initial assessment, she uncovered something from my childhood at age 7, something that was so painful I had not even acknowledged the huge negative impact it had had on my whole life including; relationships, work, finances, and health.
+After trying 3 different Therapists to help me with my inner child work, I finally found one that I connected with.
+In fact within a 30 minute initial assessment, she uncovered something from my childhood at age 7, something that was so painful I had not even acknowledged the huge negative impact it had had on my whole life including my relationships, work, finances, and health.
 The deep emotional pain I felt as a 7 year old, has never gone away, and when things go wrong in my life, it fully resurfaces, although I wasn’t conscious of this, it has never weakened, always lingered, of course I have only discovered this after 3 therapy sessions.

 Below is a brief overview of my assessment and sessions:

-The session lasted 1 hour, it was difficult as she asked a lot of probing questions, and as someone who keeps their feelings, especially strong emotions to myself, I strangely found myself really opening up.
-But, she made me feel safe to do this, she was the expert trained to appreciate and handle my pain.
+The session lasted 1 hour, it was difficult as she asked a lot of probing questions, and as someone who usually keeps their feelings, especially strong emotions to myself, I strangely found myself really opening up to her.
+She made me feel safe to do this, she was the expert trained to appreciate and handle my pain.
 Now this was a telephone session due to Covid 19 lockdown, something I thought may not work, but it did.
-The Therapist forewarned me that my therapy will be a difficult journey and at times very challenging, she was right, but at the same time I know deep down that this painful therapy will not make things worse, it can and will heal me.
+The Therapist forewarned me that my therapy will be a difficult journey and at times very challenging.
+She was right, but at the same time I know deep down that this painful therapy will not make things worse, it can and will heal me.

 Now before the next session, I had to write a letter from myself, as an adult to my 7 year old self, telling her that she is now safe, supported, loved and give her acknowledgement for the pain she went through.